jynxora/dfir-ctf-lite-challenges/Day-4 [July-4]/challenge.md

 -------

 🧠 You're learning how to:
-Detect those quickly
+Detect those quickly,
-Interpret their impact
+Interpret their impact,
-Defend or attack based on context
+Defend or attack based on context.